Kaikōura District: History

 From 1877, Kaikōura was governed by Kaikoura County.
 The county's boundary was adjusted northwards in 1940 to take over most of the East Coast Riding of Awatere County.
 There were also desires for land from Cheviot County to transfer to Kaikoura County, but the petition lapsed.
 In 1952, there were moves for a borough to be formed for Kaikōura township, but the underlying concerns which led to this initiative were addressed in different ways and no borough was formed.
 A 1971 scheme to form a Hurunui County would have seen Kaikoura County lose the area south of the Hundalee Hills, but this did not proceed.

 The 1989 local government reforms disestablished all counties, and district and regional councils were formed instead.
 Kaikōura District was formed in the process, with the land south of the Hundalee Hills transferred to Hurunui District as per the 1971 proposal.
 At a regional level, Kaikōura belonged to the Nelson-Marlborough Regional Council.
 When the regional council was disestablished in 1992 after only three years, and its functions went to the unitary authorities of Nelson City Council, Tasman District Council, and Marlborough District Council, Kaikōura transferred to the Canterbury Regional Council.
 In 1993, an elector-initiated appeal wanted the northern 59% of Kaikōura District to be transferred to Marlborough District, but this was rejected by the Local Government Commission.
 There was a further elector-initiated proposal for Kaikoura District to merge with Hurunui District, but the Local Government Commission rejected this in 2009.

 Anniversary day observance

 In terms of its provincial anniversary holiday, Kaikōura observes the anniversary of Marlborough Province due to its historic association.
-This meant that the public holiday established through the Canterbury Earthquake Commemoration Day Act 2011 did not apply in Kaikōura District, as it only applied to the area where the Canterbury Anniversary Day is observed.
+This meant that the public holiday observed by the Canterbury Earthquake Commemoration Day Act 2011 did not apply in Kaikōura District, as it only applied to the area where the Canterbury Anniversary Day is observed.